danield424/HockeyShotAnalysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of ChatGPT4o.
-Chat logs are available in inputs/llms/usage.txt.
+Aspects of the code and text were written with the help of ChatGPT-4o.
+Chat logs are available in other/llm_usage/usage.txt.